mihirpatel1996/Web-Assignment-2/README.md

 React is used as a frontend framework.

  ## Web pages:
-1. First web page is the landing page (Home Page) of application GreenKart.[landing page](http://localhost:3000)
+1. First web page is the landing page (Home Page) of application GreenKart.
+[Landing page](http://localhost:3000)
-2. Second page is Log in page of the appliication.[Login page page](http://localhost:3000/login)
+2. Second page is Log in page of the appliication.
+[Login page page](http://localhost:3000/login)
-3. Third page is Product page of the application.[Product page](http://localhost:3000/product)
+3. Third page is Product page of the application.
+[Product page](http://localhost:3000/product)
-4. Fourth page is Contact Us page of the application.[Contact Us page](http://localhost:3000/contact)
+4. Fourth page is Contact Us page of the application.
+[Contact Us page](http://localhost:3000/contact)

 * Date Created: 10 06 2020